ArNAB-0053/Resurate/README.md

 ## Proposed Approach

-We use machine learning for resume screening, aiming for faster, unbiased, and precise candidate-job matching.
+We use NLP for resume screening, aiming for faster, unbiased, and precise candidate-job matching.
 Our approach includes data collection, natural language processing (NLP)-based feature extraction, resume parsing, and a user-friendly interface for seamless deployment.

 ## Features